lutzhamel/popsom/joss/paper.md

 ```
 The starburst visualization shown
 in \autoref{fig:map}.
 The centroids we extracted from the model earlier are easily
 identified on this visualization.
-The starbursts indicate the extend of clusters around
+The starbursts indicate the extent of clusters around
 each centroid and the colors of the heatmap indicate the "tightness" of the clusters.
 Hot, yellow usually indicates tight clusters whereas reddish colors indicate looser clusters or
 borders of clusters.
 Here we can see that the "versicolor" and "virginica" clusters are more similar